Exclusive - Fake photos in Myanmar army's 'True News' book on the Rohingya crisis

 One faded black-and-white image shows a crowd of men who appear to be on a long march with their backs bent over.
 "Bengalis intruded into the country after the British Colonialism occupied the lower part of Myanmar," the caption reads.

 The photo is apparently intended to depict Rohingya arriving in Myanmar during the colonial era, which ended in 1948.
-Reuters determined the picture is in fact a distorted version of a colour image taken in 1996 of refugees fleeing the genocide in Rwanda.
+Reuters determined the picture is in fact a distorted version of a colour image taken in 1996 of refugees who had fled the genocide in Rwanda.
 The photographer, Martha Rial, working for the Pittsburgh Post-Gazette, won the Pulitzer Prize.

-The newspaper did not immediately respond to a request for comment on the use of its photo.
+"While it is always disappointing to see your work misrepresented, I am not surprised," said Rial in an email.
+"It has been used in propaganda before and, sadly, it will probably happen again."

+Sally Stapleton, the paper's managing editor, deferred questions about the use of its photo to Rial.

 Another picture, also printed in black-and-white, shows men aboard a rickety boat.
 "Bengalis entered Myanmar via the watercourse," the caption reads.